icecube/FIRESONG/README.md

 We acknowledge help and ideas by Markus Ahlers, Georga Japaridze and Konstancja Satalecka

 # Tagged Versions
+v1.2 - June 7, 2017

+Different luminosity functions can be used for NeutrinoAlert.py

 v1.1 - May 9, 2017

 Added the option [--L] to specify luminosity for source.
 Please input the luminosity in unit of erg/yr.